rogerburtonpatel/vellvm-rust/README.md

 to teach myself rust using The Rust Programming Language, and to compile the programs found within to LLVM for compatibility tests with vellvm.
 Progress will be documented here.

+Well, we have immediately hit a failing case, which is good.
+"Hello world" gives this error:

+(* -------- Vellvm Test Harness -------- *)
+Processing: todo
+Fatal error: exception Failure("found unsupported file type: todo")

+Now to investigate.